Version: Unity 6.1 Beta (6000.1)

 Audio files

-As with Meshes or Textures, the workflow for Audio File assets is designed to be smooth and trouble free.
-Unity can import almost every common file format but there are a few details that are useful to be aware of when working with Audio Files.
+As with Meshes or Textures, the workflow for Audio File assets is designed to be smooth and simple.
+Unity can import almost every common file format, but there are a few details that are useful to be aware of when you work with audio files.

 See in Glossary

-formats and other options available for encoding audio data.
+formats and other options available for encoding audio data, refer to AudioClip.

 See in Glossary